MyParcelCOM/docs/content/api/create-a-shipment/_index.md

 In order to be able to create a shipment in the MyParcel.com API, the `shipments.manage` [scope](/api/authentication/scopes) needs to be present in the access token used in the request.

 ## Minimum shipment requirements
-In order to successfully register a shipment with a carrier, some information is always required.
+In order to successfully register a shipment with a carrier, the following attributes and relationships are always required.

 ### Attributes
 The following attributes should always be included in a shipment request: